sajjadalis/laravel-app/README.md

 # Laravel App

-A simple laravel app with Pages CRUD, Posts CRUD, Dashboard for users to manage pages and posts.
+A simple laravel app with Pages CRUD, Posts CRUD, User Profiles, Dashboard for users to manage pages and posts.